Meet Our Team of Heroes

 Our Board of Directors is a talented group of individuals who are dedicated to producing many fun humane education videos, which will teach compassion and show how acts of kindness can improve the lives of others, which, by its very nature, improves every life.

 Lori founded HERO to pursue her passion of teaching children kindness and respect for all.
 A college Professor successfully argued to Lori’s class that education is the key to solving many problems.
 Although the Professor’s message stayed with her, she pursued a career in law.
 While law is intellectually rewarding, it is not warm and fuzzy, so she volunteered at a local animal shelter walking dogs and playing with cats.
 As she learned about the rescue community and all their good work, it seemed one piece was missing– education.
 She had come full circle; her college professor would be happy.
-She then sought volunteer work as a humane educator, working with Bark Avenue Foundation and Lucky Dog Humane Education.
-It was soon thereafter that HERO was born.
+She then started volunteer work as a humane educator, working with Bark Avenue Foundation and Lucky Dog Humane Education, and teaching in Los Angeles Elementary Schools.

-After more thought and planning, she changed jobs to free up some time.
-She continues to teach at elementary schools, gaining valuable experience.
-She is honored and grateful to work with a talented and dedicated Board of Directors who will launch HERO to its full potential.
+Lori continued to teach at elementary schools, until COVID, and looks forward to returning when possible.
+She is honored and grateful to work with a talented and dedicated Board of Directors who will launch HERO to its full potential and produce hundreds of videos to be used in school curriculums across the nation.

 Steven is a CPA who brings many years of business experience and a common-sense approach to running a non-profit.
 Steven was born in Budapest, Hungary and personally experienced the fall-out when hate dominates.
 His parents, forced to join a transport to a labor camp, managed to pass off their son to a Red Cross operative who placed Steven in a safe house under the protection of Swedish consular interests.
 After the war, Steven was reunited with parents.
 Steven was a teenager when he was again forced to flea for safety during the Hungarian Revolution and eventually found himself welcomed by a family in Santa Monica.